Yuuuukiiii1/ml-starter/README.md

 (2, 5, 10000, 10)
 ```

+Train
 * 2 is the number of bags.
 * 4000 is the number of train samples.
 * 10 is the number of classes (0 ~ 9 digits).

+Test
 * 2 is the number of bags.
 * 5 is from 5 fold CV.
 * 10000 is the number of test samples.
 * 10 is the number of classes (0 ~ 9 digits).

-CNN at stage 1 is done now.
+CNN at 1st stage is done now.

 ### More classifiers at 1st stage

 There is one more classifier, Logistic Regression, at 1st stage.
 So, repeat same steps like CNN.

-Hyper parameter tuning with 20 trials.
+Run 20 hyper parameter tuning.
+Trial history will be persisted for every 10 trials.
 ```
 python stg1_02_lr.py --max_iter=2 --trial_steps=10
 ```

-After updating script to use the best parameters, predict.
+Update script to use the best parameter, then predict.
 ```
 python stg1_02_lr.py --type=pred --n_bags=2
 ```